M3wP/Monopoly/C64/readme.md

 * The game was written and designed for a PAL machine.
 The audio driver, IRQ handler and even input driver are all expecting this.
 You get slightly strange results on an NTSC machine, from my testing.
 The game is playable though.
-I may release an NTSC/PAL-N compatible version in the future and perhaps translate the game for that version, also.
+I may release an NTSC/PAL-N compatible version in the future.

 ### End of Transcript